datocms/gatsby-source-datocms/README.md

 ### Responsive Resolution

 If you make queries with resolutions then Gatsby automatically generates images with 1x, 1.5x, 2x, and 3x versions so your images look great on whatever screen resolution of device they're on.
-If you're on a retina class screen, notice how much sharper these images are than the above "resized" images.
+If you're on a retina class screen, notice how much sharper these images are.

 ```jsx
 import React from 'react'